-With these simple steps and ingredients, you won’t want to leave this out of your next party.
-I’m still dying for more excuses to make this adorable Ducky Bath Punch again!
+With these simple steps and ingredients, you won’t want to leave this bathtub punch off your next baby shower.

 UPDATE: I’ve answered some of the questions that are asked about this ducky baby shower punch most often

-I get emails all the time asking how to make this punch pink….but the whole point of the blue is for the water (not for boy/girl) pink water would no longer look like ducks in a bath, it would look like ducks in pink punch.
-I usually suggest if you really need it to look more girly, use pink ducks.…..but honestly if your shower theme is pink, and this is sitting in the middle, it will fit in just fine…blue water and all!
-HA
+How Can I Make A Ducky Punch For a Girl?
+I get emails all the time asking “how to make this ducky punch pink for a girl”….but the whole point of this blue punch is for the water (not for gender).
+Pink water would no longer look like ducks in a bath, it would look like ducks in pink punch.

 Can’t find Blue Kool-Aid?
 Many people have a problem finding blue Kool-Aid.
-A reader used berry blue typhoon Hawaiian Punch, ginger ale, white grape juice and sherbet… and NO SUGAR! (the Hawaiian Punch is sweetened so no more sugar is needed)
+A reader used berry blue typhoon Hawaiian Punch, ginger ale, white grape juice and sherbet… NOTE: You Do NOT ADD SUGAR! (the Hawaiian Punch is sweetened so no more sugar is needed).